 Because this could potentially happen and the person cannot return to the U.S for reasons beyond their control, the U.S has created the Returning Resident Visa or SB-1 visa for those who want to regain their immigrant status.

 This article will go through what the SB-1 visa is, its requirements, how to apply for it, and other relevant details.

 What is the SB-1 visa?

-The SB-1 visa is given to those people who have previously held an immigrant visa or Green Card for the U.S. They traveled to a different country for a temporary visit, but due to reasons beyond their control or knowledge, they could not return to the U.S within one or two years and lost their immigration status.
+The SB-1 visa is given to those people who have previously held a US immigrant visa or Green Card.
+They traveled to a different country for a temporary visit, but due to reasons beyond their control or knowledge, they could not return to the U.S within one or two years and lost their immigration status.